-VAT payable is included as an expense only to the extent that it is not recoverable from Her Majesty's Revenue and Customs.
+VAT payable is included as an expense only to the extent that it is not recoverable from HM Revenue and Customs (HMRC).
 VAT receivable is excluded from income.

-1.28 Reclassifiable transactions under IAS 1 (Presentation of Financial Statements)
+1.28 Re-classifiable transactions under IAS 1 (Presentation of Financial Statements)

-The council does not have any transactions in 2021-22 that are reclassifiable to the surplus or deficit on the provision of services under the requirements of IAS 1.
-All of the amounts in other comprehensive income and expenditure are not reclassifiable in the surplus or deficit on the provision of services.
+The council does not have any transactions in 2022-23 that are re-classifiable to the surplus or deficit on the provision of services under the requirements of IAS 1.
+All of the amounts in other comprehensive income and expenditure are not re-classifiable in the surplus or deficit on the provision of services.